-We recommend installing Junos Pulse to connect to the VPN, and that you set this up (and check that it's working) before you leave.
+We recommend installing Pulse Secure application to connect to the VPN, and that you set this up (and check that it's working) before you leave.
 This will give you the best experience for using Google Mail and other resources.

 If you have two factor authentication (2FA) enabled on your Google account, make sure you are using the Google Authenticator app rather than text messages, as SMS delivery can be unreliable and expensive.
 Install the app and check that it's working correctly before you travel.

 Note: It's still important that you are aware of, and abide by, the laws of the country you are visiting.
 For example, if you use the VPN to access pornographic material in a country where use of pornography is illegal, you may face legal action if caught.